January 26, 2021

 How do I create a safety plan to prevent suicide and drug misuse?

 Creating a plan to keep your home safe is as simple as 1-2-3.
-You can:
+Region Ten is part of the Lock and Talk Virginia initiative, which encourages community members to:

 - Lock Meds: Use lock bags and boxes to safely keep prescription medications such as painkillers, anxiety pills, or sedatives out of reach from those who may misuse them.